tommikaikkonen/immutable-ops/README.md

 ## Currying

 All operations are curried by default.
-If you don't want them to be curried, pass `{ curried: false }` to `getOps()`.
+If you don't want them to be curried, pass `{ curried: false }` to `getImmutableOps()`.
 Functions are curried with `ramda.curry`.
 In addition to normal currying behaviour, you can use the `ramda` placeholder variable available in `ops.__` to specify parameters you want to pass arguments for later.
 Example:

 ```javascript
 const removeNFromHead = ops.splice(/* startIndex */ 0, /* deleteCount */ops.__, /* valsToAdd */[]);